Barcodes as Summary of Loss Function Topology: Conclusion

 \section{Conclusion}

 In this work we have introduced a methodology for analysing the graphs of functions, in particular, loss surfaces of neural networks.
-The methodology is based on computing topological invariants called canonical forms or barcodes.
+The methodology is based on computing topological invariants called barcodes.

 To compute barcodes we used a graph-based construction which approximates the function.
 Then we apply the algorithm we developed to compute the function's barcodes of local minima.
 Our experimental results of computing barcodes for small neural networks lead to two principal observations.